 Throughout the training contract, there are regular meetings and reviews between the trainees and their supervisors to ensure they are continuing to receive a broad range of quality work and that they are developing the required skills and knowledge as they progress through their seats.
 These meetings take the form of a more informal review at the mid-seat stage and a formal performance review at the end of the seat.
 The reviews are very much a two-way process and trainees are encouraged to identify personal objectives for development, as we want every trainee to get the best out of each seat.

-Applications for our 2019 Training Contracts will be opening in December 2016 for the following offices:
+Applications are now open for our 2019 Training Contracts in the following offices:

-The deadline to apply for our training contracts will be in the summer of 2017.
+The deadline to apply for a training contract is 30 June 2017.